 White rose-cut sapphires bear an uncanny resemblance to brilliant-cut diamonds.
 To the untrained eye, these can look very similar and are perfect for people looking to invest in something akin to diamonds but significantly lighter on the pocket.

 SHAPE, SIZE, AND PRICE OF WHOLESALE ROSE CUT SAPPHIRES:

-One of the most alluring points about rose cut sapphires is its price point.
+One of the most alluring points about rose-cut sapphires is their price point.
 The range starts at 20 dollars a carat and goes up to 200 dollars a carat for rarer stones like the Padparadscha sapphires.